 One drawback to engineered wood is that it’s not able to be sanded down or refinished as frequently as you could with true hardwood floors because of the thin top veneer.
 However, you can apply the same high-quality coatings to engineered wood floors that you can to traditional hardwood, making them very resistant to wear and tear.

 Just like with hardwood floors, you can choose from a variety of species of wood like oak, cherry, and hickory.
 The plank sizes and finishes are also identical.

-The environmentally friendly plant doesn’t require water, pesticides, or herbicides to thrive.
-The pant fully matures in around five years, compared to 20 of more in other hardwoods, so it is easy to replenish supplies.
+The environmentally friendly plant doesn’t require water, pesticides or herbicides to thrive.
+It fully matures in around five years, compared to 20 or more in other hardwoods, so it is easy to replenish supplies.

 In terms of cost, bamboo is comparable to hardwood flooring at between $3 and $8 per square foot on average.
 Installation is between $7 and $12 per square foot.

 4. Laminate Flooring